Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations

-Regarding SBBH, due to the difference in the most sensitive frequency band, the SNR of the $\mathcal{A}$ and $\mathcal{E}$ channels exhibits a marked improvement compared to that of the $X$ channel.
+Regarding SBBH, due to the difference in the most sensitive frequency band, the SNR of the $\mathcal{A}$ and $\mathcal{E}$ channels exhibits a marked improvement compared with that of the $X$ channel.
 Even in the tensor mode, for the SBBH with $M = 20\ \mathrm{M}_{\odot }$, the SNR of the $\mathcal{T}$ channel can attain the same level as that of the $X$ channel.

 For TianQin, the difference in the sensitive frequency band range leads to different results compared with LISA and Taiji.
 In the tensor mode, the results of the $\mathcal{A}$ and $\mathcal{E}$ channels are slightly better than those of the $X$ channel.
 Among the remaining polarizations, judging from the final results, the $X$ channel turns out to be the best.
 Nevertheless, in the vector mode, the results of the $X$, $\mathcal{A}$, and $\mathcal{E}$ channels are almost the same, while in the breathing and longitudinal modes, the SNR of the $X$ channel is conspicuously higher than that of the $\mathcal{A}$ and $\mathcal{E}$ channels.
 Additionally, in all polarizations, the $\mathcal{T}$ channel is almost unusable.